Israel Kamakawiwoʻole: Music career

 The Makaha Sons of Niʻihau recorded No Kristo in 1976 and released several more albums, including Hoʻoluana, Kahea O Keale, Keala, Makaha Sons of Niʻihau and Mahalo Ke Akua.

 The group became Hawaii's most popular contemporary traditional group with breakout albums 1984's Puana Hou Me Ke Aloha and its follow-up, 1986's Hoʻola.
 Kamakawiwoʻole's last recorded album with the group was 1991's Hoʻoluana.
 It remains the group's top-selling CD.
 In 1982, Skippy died at age 28 of a heart attack.
-Later the same year, Kamakawiwoʻole married his childhood sweetheart Marlene.
-Soon after, they had a daughter whom they named Ceslie-Ann "Wehi" Kamakawiwoʻole (born c.
+Later that year, Kamakawiwoʻole married his childhood sweetheart Marlene.
+They had a daughter named Ceslie-Ann "Wehi" Kamakawiwoʻole (born c.
 1983).

 In 1990, Kamakawiwoʻole released his first solo album Ka ʻAnoʻi, which won awards for Contemporary Album of the Year and Male Vocalist of the Year from the Hawaiʻi Academy of Recording Arts (HARA).
 Facing Future was released in 1993 by The Mountain Apple Company.
 It featured a version of his most popular song, the medley "Somewhere Over the Rainbow/What a Wonderful World" (listed as "Over the Rainbow/What a Wonderful World"), along with "Hawaiʻi '78", "White Sandy Beach", "Maui Hawaiian Sup'pa Man", and "Kaulana Kawaihae".
-The decision to include a cover of "Somewhere Over the Rainbow" was said to be a last-minute one by his producer Jon de Mello and Kamakawiwoʻole.
+The decision to include a cover of "Somewhere Over the Rainbow" was said to be a last-minute one by Kamakawiwoʻole's producer Jon de Mello and Kamakawiwoʻole.
 Facing Future debuted at No. 25 on Billboard magazine's Top Pop Catalogue chart.
 On October 26, 2005, Facing Future became Hawaiʻi's first certified platinum album, selling more than a million CDs in the United States, according to the Recording Industry Association of America.
 On July 21, 2006, BBC Radio 1 announced that "Somewhere Over the Rainbow/What a Wonderful World (True Dreams)" would be released as a single in America.

 In 1994, Kamakawiwoʻole was voted favorite entertainer of the year by the Hawaiʻi Academy of Recording Arts (HARA).
 E Ala E (1995) featured the political title song "ʻE Ala ʻE" and "Kaleohano", and N Dis Life (1996) featured "In This Life" and "Starting All Over Again".

-In 1997, Kamakawiwoʻole was again honored by HARA at the Annual Nā Hōkū Hanohano awards for Male Vocalist of the Year, Favorite Entertainer of the Year, Album of the Year, and Island Contemporary Album of the Year.
+In 1997, Kamakawiwoʻole was again honored by HARA at the annual Na Hoku Hanohano Awards for Male Vocalist of the Year, Favorite Entertainer of the Year, Album of the Year, and Island Contemporary Album of the Year.
 He watched the awards ceremony from a hospital room.

 The posthumously released album Alone in Iz World (2001) debuted at No. 1 on Billboard's World Chart and No. 135 on Billboard's Top 200, No. 13 on the Top Independent Albums Chart, and No. 15 on the Top Internet Album Sales charts.
+In November 2012, Honolulu magazine ranked it as the third-greatest Hawaii album of the 21st century.

-His album Facing Future is the best-selling album by a Hawaiian artist in history.
+Kamakawiwoʻole's album Facing Future was the first Hawaii album to be certified gold.